 SDK class: passkeyLoginFullOperation()

-Tracks passkey-based sign-in attempts where the relying party explicitly triggers the WebAuthn ceremony (not via Conditional UI — see Provide identifier for CUI).
+Tracks passkey-based sign-in attempts where the WebAuthn ceremony is started explicitly — by the relying party or via immediate mediation (not via Conditional UI — see Provide identifier for CUI).

 Steps